En kvinna med händer uppsträckta mot himlen

 Before the Ceremony

-• Confirm your presence if requested
+• Confirm your attendance if requested.

 During the Ceremony